On the $k$-torsion of the module of differentials of order $n$ of hypersurfaces: A general theorem on -torsion freeness

 We also need some facts regarding Cohen-Macaulay rings.
 If $(R,\m)$ is a finite-dimensional local Noetherian ring, then $\het(\p)\geq\depth(R)-\dim(R/\p)$.
 Moreover, if $R$ is Cohen-Macaulay, from this inequality we deduce that

 With these tools at hand, now we can give a characterization of $k$-torsion freeness for modules having projective dimension less or equal than one.
 This characterization is based on part of the proof of Lipman's theorem \ref{thm L}.
-After making a careful analysis of Lipman's proof, we realized that his arguments were actually much more general, giving place to the following results.